Jimmie's Guide to Home Theater Systems

 Quick summary: If all you have is a Blu-Ray player, you have only two HDMI cables.
 One from the Blu-Ray to the AV receiver, and one from the AV receiver to the TV.

 A note on HDMI cables: HDMI has "versions".
-So it is well to get "2.1" (48 GHz).
-2.1 supports speeds of 48 GHz, and will provide much better audio, support upcoming HDR improvements, and also support the "enhanced" Audio Return Channel.
+So it is well to get "2.1" (48 GHz) or later.
+2.1 supports bandwidth up to 48 Gbps, and will provide much better audio, support upcoming HDR improvements, and also support the "enhanced" Audio Return Channel.

 And no, it's not necessary to get the exotic HDMI cables that are often sold at the electronics stores.
 There's even one that costs $350!
 Your best bet is online.
-Here's a link to the cable I bought.
+Here's are links to the cables I bought.

 Other connections: